 A tandem kayak is designed for two inseparable individuals.
 It could be you and your best friend or spouse.
 The design provides for two cockpits; one behind the other.
 The kayak is longer and difficult for one person to control.

 An inflatable kayak is another category that you may want to consider as a newbie.
-They are portable and you will not need much storage space.
-Besides, they are remarkably durable.
+They are portable (which you’ll appreciate when you have to portage your kayak) and you will not need much storage space.
+Besides, inflatable kayaks are remarkably safe and durable.

 There are other factors that will influence your decision such as weight capacity.